hyperledger/cello/docs/tutorial.md

 ## Invoke/Query a Smart Contract

-In the 'Invoke' page, you can perform the contract call.
+In the 'Invoke' page, you can perform the contract call as the following.

-* Smart Contrac: fabric-example02
+* Smart Contrac: `fabric-example02`
-* Funtion Name: invoke
+* Function Name: `invoke`
-* Parameters: a, b, 100
+* Parameters: `a`, `b`, `100`
-* Method: Invoke
+* Method: `Invoke`

 ![Invoke a smart contract](imgs/tutorial_invoke_contract.png)

-Then we query the current value of a, should be 900 now
+Then we query the current value of `a`, which should be 900 now

 ![Query a smart contract](imgs/tutorial_query_contract.png)

 ## Dashboard for operator

-If you want to know more advanced operational skills, please continue to the [Operator Dashboard](./dashboard_operator.md).
+If you want to know more advanced operational skills, please continue to the [Operator Dashboard](dashboard_operator.md).

 ## Dashboard for user

-If you want to know more usage of chains and smart contracts, please continue to the [User Dashboard](./dashboard_user.md).
+If you want to know more usage of chains and smart contracts, please continue to the [User Dashboard](dashboard_user.md).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.